-Then the boat went out over the sea, and she went down under, and he had but just gone down, when he saw ground, and a plain on which he could walk.\ He went on this land, and he went on.
+Then the boat went out over the sea, and she went down under, and he had but just gone down, when he saw ground, and a plain on which he could walk.
+He went on this land, and he went on.

-\ This notion of a land under the waves is very widely spread, and common to many nations.
+This notion of a land under the waves is very widely spread, and common to many nations.
 The Arabian Nights are full of stories about people who lived under the sea, but this was not taken from the Arabian Nights, for it is common to all the surviving branches of the Celtic family, and to other races.

-In the story of "Rouge Gorge," Foyer Breton, 1858, a maiden

-He was but a short time walking, when he fell in with a gulp of blood.
-He lifted the blood, and he befriends a red-breast, and by his aid and advice gets magic sabots and a stick, walks over the sea to certain islands, where she knocks at a rock, and out comes Mor vyo'ch, the sea cow, which only varies from other cows in being better, and magical.
+In the story of "Rouge Gorge," Foyer Brenton, 1858, a maiden befriends a red-breast, and by his aid and advice gets magic sabots and a stick, walks over the sea to certain islands, where she knocks at a rock, and out comes Mor vyo'ch, the sea cow, which only varies from other cows in being better, and magical.
 In Gaelic it would be muir bho.
 By thrice repeating the name of Saint Ronan d Hybernie, and stroking the beast with a magic herb, the cow which had been sold, and had returned, was transformed to Marc'h mor, the sea-horse, which again is like other horses, only ten times better.
-The word Marc'h does not now survive in Gaelic, but riding is Mar-cach.
+The word Marc'h does not now survive in the Gaelic, but riding is Mar-cach.

-The horse is sold, and returns, and is transformed by the same means into Mor Vawd.
+The horse is sold and returns, and is transformed by the same means into Mor Vawd.
 Mer veau, muir bho, the sea-calf or cow, which is a sheep with fine red wool, which is sold also, but jumps into the sea, and escapes to the Seven Isles, and vanishes into a rock.

-In the story of the Groach d l' ile de Lok (156), a man goes into a boat like a swan, and when he is on board the swan awakes, and dives down to the bottom of a pool in the middle of a Sea Island, and there he finds a magnificent dwelling, and a fairy, who treats him well for a time, but turns him into a frog at last.
+In the story of the Groach dl'ile de Lok (156), a man goes into a boat like a swan, and when he is on board the swan awakes, and dives down to the bottom of a pool in the middle of a Sea Island, and there he finds a magnificent dwelling, and a fairy, who treats him well for a time, but turns him into a frog at last.